niplav/site/notes_on_ethics.md

 when I'm in a very turbulent state, I usually still find the *values* of my relaxed and level-headed self (let's call that self the **deferee self**) better than my current values.
-So in some way, my values in that stressful moment are not reflectively stable <!--TODO: link-->.
+So in some way, my values in that stressful moment are not [reflectively stable](https://arbital.com/p/reflective_stability/).

 Similarly, even when I'm relaxed, I usually still can imagine a version of myself with even more desired values – more altruistic, less time-discounting, less parochial.
 Similarly, that version of myself likely wants to be even more altruistic!
+This is a [Murder-Ghandi problem](https://www.lesswrong.com/posts/SdkAesHBt4tsivEKe/gandhi-murder-pills-and-mental-illness "Gandhi, murder pills, and mental illness"):
-This is a Murder-Ghandi problem<!--TODO: link-->: It likely leads to a perfectly altruistic, universalist version of myself that just wants to be itself and keep its own values.
+It likely leads to a perfectly altruistic, universalist version of myself that just wants to be itself and keep its own values.
 Let's call that self a **deference attractor**.

 But I don't always have the same deferee self.
 Sometimes I actually want to be more egoistic, more parochial, perhaps even more myopic (even